Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * General Purpose
 * Infrequent Access
   * Standard-Infrequent Access (IA)
+    * 99.9% Availability
+    * Use cases: Disaster Recovery, backups
   * One Zone-Infrequent Access
+    * High durability (99.999999999%) in a single AZ; data lost when AZ is destroyed
+    * 99.5% Availability
+    * Use Cases: Storing secondary backup copies of on-premises data, or data you can recreate
 * Glacier Storage Classes
   * Glacier Instant Retrieval
     * Minimum storage duration of 90 days